Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Digital Turbine Inc. (APPS) Investors and Encourages Investors to Contact the Firm Before August 5, 2022

-NEW YORK, June 09, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Western District of Texas on behalf of those who acquired Digital Turbine Inc. (“Digital Turbine”) ( APPS) securities from August 9, 2021 through May 17, 2022, both dates inclusive (the “Class Period”).
+The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Western District of Texas on behalf of those who acquired Digital Turbine Inc. (“Digital Turbine”) (NASDAQ: APPS) securities from August 9, 2021 through May 17, 2022, both dates inclusive (the “Class Period”).
 Investors have until August 5, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Digital Turbine is a software company that delivers products to assist third parties in monetizing through the utilization of mobile advertising.
 The Company completed the acquisitions of AdColony Holdings AS (“AdColony”) and Fyber N.V. (“Fyber”) on April 29 and May 25, 2021, respectively